For 2015 entry there are a number of research studentships available at Queen Mary to support talented and ambitious new researchers. These include:

 Faculty of Science and Engineering

-The Faculty of Science and Engineering is offering up to 40 fully-funded research studentships in 2014 and invites applications from excellent candidates in the areas detailed below.
+The Faculty of Science and Engineering is offering up to 40 fully-funded research studentships and invites applications from excellent candidates in the areas detailed below.

 - Mechanobiology and Biomechanics

 - Biomaterials and Interfaces

 - Medical Devices and Sensors

 For further information please contact:Professor Martin Knightor visit http://www.bioengineering.qmul.ac.uk/studentships/

 Biological and Chemical Sciences (including Psychology)

 Studentships are available in the following research departments: